Space Allocation and Management Policy

 Library collections are physically located in the Cairns Campus Library on the Smithfield Campus, and in the Eddie Koiki Mabo Library on the Townsville Campus.

 Textbook collections are also held at study centre campus locations in Mackay, Mt.
 Isa and Thursday Island.
-Space is not provided for Library collections in Colleges and Research Centres except in special circumstances upon review by the Director, Library and Information Services.
-Common use library space is managed by the Library and Information Services Directorate.
+Space is not provided for Library collections in Colleges and Research Centres except in special circumstances upon review by the Director, Library Services.
+Common use library space is managed by the Library Services Directorate.

 Facilities Infrastructure Advisory Committee

 The University is committed to providing transparency and reporting of all space management activities.
-Reporting on space management will be conducted by the Estate Directorate and forwarded to the Vice-Chancellor through the Facilities Infrastructure Advisory Committee (FIAC).
+Reporting on space management will be conducted by the Estate Directorate and forwarded to the Vice-Chancellor through the Estate Advisory Committee.

 Maintenance of a space inventory will be the responsibility of the Head, Information Management, Space & Timetabling, in addition to the operational aspects of space allocation and management and resolution of competition for space based on strategic needs or emerging priorities.
-Where there is a dispute on the allocation of space, the DVC may make representation to the Chair of FIAC for resolution.
+Where there is a dispute on the allocation of space, the DVC may make representation to the Chair of Estate Advisory Committee for resolution.

 - Space Moves and Requests to Change Space Procedure